2salman-19/2salman-19/README.md

 - 👋 Hi, I’m @2salman-19
 - 👀 I’m interested in Pythhon Developer
 - 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on my Final year project
 - 📫 How to reach me https://www.linkedin.com/in/salman-siddique-a32a9a1a3/